Vladi Gubler

 6. Things to notice here:

 1. Theme is set to Progress.
-There are several visual themes available for Tabs (and you can always use CSS to configure your own unique look), but Progress, our newest theme, is the most visually suitable for multi-step forms, in terms of its visual language, although the functionality always remains the same, regardless of the theme.
+There are several visual themes available for Tabs (and you can always use CSS to configure your own unique look).
+But Progress is the most visually suitable for multi-step forms.
+That exhibits itself in terms of its visual language.
+The functionality always remains the same, regardless of the theme.

 2. Enable the option to show navigation buttons.